UMMS Joins ASPEN Study of Hormone Therapy for Young Breast Cancer Survivors

-Researchers at the University of Maryland Medical System are part of the ASPEN Study, a large, multicenter, phase III trial focused on finding ways to improve medication adherence among premenopausal women on endocrine therapy.
+Researchers at University of Maryland Medical System (UMMS) are part of the ASPEN Study, a large, multicenter, phase III trial focused on finding ways to improve medication adherence (taking medication or completing therapy as prescribed) among premenopausal women on endocrine therapy.

-In most cases of breast cancer (75 to 80 percent), breast tumors are estrogen-receptor positive.
+In most cases of breast cancer (75 to 80 percent), breast tumors are estrogen-receptor positive, meaning that when estrogen attaches to receptors, it stimulates the cancer to grow.
 In those cases, women benefit from an extended course (most often five to ten years) of adjuvant endocrine therapy to prevent recurrence.
 It’s especially important for younger (premenopausal) women, who are generally at higher risk for recurrence.

 However, despite significant therapeutic benefits, there is a high nonadherence rate.
-One key reason is that endocrine therapy can come with a host of unpleasant side effects that can interfere with an individual’s desire to continue taking the medicine, preventing regular adherence and persistence with the therapy.
-Side effects can include vaginal symptoms, mood disturbances, hot flashes, muscle aches, and sleep disruption.
+One key reason is that endocrine therapy can come with many unpleasant side effects that can make someone want to stop taking the medicine, preventing persistence with the therapy.
+Side effects can include vaginal symptoms, mood disturbances, hot flashes, muscle aches and sleep disruption.

-The ASPEN Study focuses on younger women who have gone through breast cancer treatment – a group that is often underrepresented in clinical trial data.
-The study’s goal is to understand whether conducting active symptom monitoring between follow-up visits can help identify problematic side effects earlier, so they can be addressed before the patient elects to discontinue endocrine therapy.
+The ASPEN Study focuses on younger women who have received breast cancer treatment – a group that is often underrepresented in clinical trial data.
+The study’s goal is to understand whether conducting active symptom monitoring between follow-up visits can help identify problematic side effects earlier so they can be addressed before the patient stops endocrine therapy.

 “Sometimes, providers only see patients once every three months when they’re on these long-term medications, and even during a visit, we may not ask questions that would prompt patients to bring up side effects,” said medical oncologist Paula Y. Rosenblatt, MD, who is leading the health system’s participation in this trial.
 “Active symptom monitoring has the potential to make a big difference.
 Providers gain an ability to home in on symptoms through this kind of more intensive monitoring, and patients feel more empowered to address bothersome side effects.”